whatcodehaveyougit/Swift-UI-Course-Waracle/WeekTwoSwiftUi - Project/README.md

             }

+### Thoughts and questions

+Having to string interpolate ints was a bit strange I thought.

+Can buttons be used to go to navigation views?
+Does not seem like it.

+Tried to do an image overlay for the home page but it did not work.
+Found that tricky to work out.

+Error messages can be unhelpful!

+The modifiers assistance is very helpful.

-### Sorting out spacing seems to get it working sometimes...
+Sorting out spacing seems to get it working sometimes...